abhisheks008/DL-Simplified/Phishing-Website-Detection/Model/README.md

 1. Logistic Regression and Principal Component Analysis + Logistic Regression for a linear baseline.
 2. Random Forest for a non-linear baseline.
-3. Multi-layer Perceptron (fully-connected feed-forward neural network) with a shallow as well as deep configuration to beat the baselines.
+3. Multi-layer Perceptron (fully-connected feed-forward neural network) with shallow as well as deep configuration to beat the baselines.
 4. Halving Grid-search for hyperparameter tuning of the neural networks (All scikit-learn implementations)